cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: competitive neighbourhood could not be fit on page.
+## Warning: arbuscular mycorrhizal fungi could not be fit on page.
 It will not be plotted.
-Warning: successional age could not be fit on page.
-It will not be plotted.
-Warning: tree performance could not be
+Warning: tree layer could not be fit on page.
+It will not be
-## fit on page.
-It will not be plotted.
+## plotted.
 Warning: wood parenchym could not be fit on page.
 It will not be plotted.
 Warning: wood perforation plates could not be fit on page.
+It will
+## not be plotted.
+Warning: wood rays could not be fit on page.
 It will not be plotted.
+Warning: cadmium at wavelength 228nm could not be fit on page.
-## Warning: wood rays could not be fit on page.
+## It will not be plotted.
+Warning: cation exchange capacity could not be fit on page.
 It will not be plotted.
-Warning: belowground biomass could not be fit on page.
+Warning: data management could not be fit
+## on page.
 It will not be plotted.
-Warning: cadmium at wavelength 214nm could not be
-## fit on page.
+Warning: digital data acquisition could not be fit on page.
 It will not be plotted.
+Warning: diversity treatment
-Warning: cadmium at wavelength 228nm could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: diversity treatment could not be fit on page.
-It will not be
-## plotted.
-Warning: functional eveness could not be fit on page.
+Warning: experimental design could not be fit on page.
 It will not be plotted.
+Warning: functional
+## eveness could not be fit on page.
+It will not be plotted.
 Warning: geomorphology could not be fit on page.
 It will not be plotted.
-Warning: phylogenetic diversity could
+Warning:
-## not be fit on page.
+## intraspecific diversity could not be fit on page.
 It will not be plotted.
+Warning: response variable could not be fit on page.
+It will not be
+## plotted.
 Warning: secondary compounds could not be fit on page.
 It will not be plotted.
-Warning: spatial genetic structure could not be fit on page.
-It will not be
-## plotted.
 Warning: standard deviation could not be fit on page.
+It will
+## not be plotted.
+Warning: trait dissimilarity could not be fit on page.
 It will not be plotted.
+Warning: tree identifier could not be fit on page.
+It
+## will not be plotted.
 Warning: wood bending could not be fit on page.
 It will not be plotted.
-Warning: wood compression could not be
+Warning: wood compression could not be fit on page.
+It
-## fit on page.
-It will not be plotted.
-Warning: wood shearing could not be fit on page.
-It will not be plotted.
+## will not be plotted.
 Warning: wood stretching could not be fit on page.
 It will not be plotted.
-Warning: wood
-## toughness could not be fit on page.
-It will not be plotted.
-Warning: aboveground biomass could not be fit on page.
-It will not be plotted.
-Warning: BEF China projects could not be fit on page.
+Warning: wood toughness could not be fit on page.
 It
 ## will not be plotted.
-Warning: branch water potential could not be fit on page.
+Warning: basal area increment could not be fit on page.
 It will not be plotted.
-Warning: cavity nesting hymenoptera could not be fit on page.
+Warning: BEF China projects could not be fit on
+## page.
 It will not be plotted.
-Warning:
-## coarse root density could not be fit on page.
+Warning: branch water potential could not be fit on page.
 It will not be plotted.
+Warning: cavity nesting hymenoptera
-Warning: community similarity could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: community weighted mean trait could not
-## be fit on page.
+Warning: coarse root density could not be fit on page.
 It will not be plotted.
+Warning: community
-Warning: crown overlap could not be fit on page.
+## weighted mean trait could not be fit on page.
 It will not be plotted.
 Warning: crown projection area could not be fit on page.
+It will not be
+## plotted.
+Warning: ecosystem functioning could not be fit on page.
 It will not be plotted.
+Warning: experimental treatment could not be fit on page.
-## Warning: directed extinction could not be fit on page.
+## It will not be plotted.
+Warning: functional trait could not be fit on page.
 It will not be plotted.
-Warning: eco-physiologic traits could not be fit on page.
+Warning: genetic autocorrelation could not be fit
+## on page.
 It will not be plotted.
-Warning: ecosystem functioning could
-## not be fit on page.
+Warning: litter thickness could not be fit on page.
 It will not be plotted.
-Warning: experimental treatment could not be fit on page.
+Warning: matching status could not be
+## fit on page.
 It will not be plotted.
-Warning: flight interception could not be fit on page.
-It will not be
-## plotted.
-Warning: Flora of China could not be fit on page.
+Warning: mineralization could not be fit on page.
 It will not be plotted.
+Warning: multi-trophic interactions
-Warning: functional trait could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: genetic autocorrelation could
-## not be fit on page.
+Warning: nitrogen cycling could not be fit on page.
 It will not be plotted.
+Warning: non-random
-Warning: growth rings could not be fit on page.
+## extinction could not be fit on page.
 It will not be plotted.
-Warning: land use history could not be fit on page.
+Warning: parasitoids could not be fit on page.
 It will not be plotted.
+Warning:
-## Warning: matching status could not be fit on page.
+## phytophagous insects could not be fit on page.
 It will not be plotted.
-Warning: mixed models could not be fit on page.
+Warning: predators could not be fit on page.
 It will not be plotted.
+Warning:
-Warning: multi-trophic interactions could not be fit
+## research proposals could not be fit on page.
-## on page.
 It will not be plotted.
-Warning: nitrogen cycling could not be fit on page.
+Warning: respiration could not be fit on page.
 It will not be plotted.
+Warning:
-Warning: non-random extinction could not be fit on page.
+## rooting depth could not be fit on page.
 It will not be plotted.
+Warning: runoff plots could not be fit on page.
+It will not be plotted.
 Warning:
-## phylogenetic distinctness could not be fit on page.
+## seedling could not be fit on page.
 It will not be plotted.
-Warning: phytophagous insects could not be fit on page.
+Warning: simpson diversity could not be fit on page.
 It will not be plotted.
-Warning: research proposals could not be
+Warning:
-## fit on page.
+## slope form could not be fit on page.
 It will not be plotted.
-Warning: rooting depth could not be fit on page.
+Warning: social status could not be fit on page.
 It will not be plotted.
+Warning:
-Warning: runoff plots could not be fit on page.
+## specialization could not be fit on page.
 It will not be plotted.
-Warning: simpson
-## diversity could not be fit on page.
-It will not be plotted.
 Warning: species identity variable could not be fit on page.
 It will not be plotted.
-Warning: trap nest could not be fit on page.
-It will
+## Warning: temperature could not be fit on page.
+It will not be plotted.
+Warning: topography could not be fit on page.
+It will not be plotted.
+Warning:
-## not be plotted.
+## trap nest could not be fit on page.
+It will not be plotted.
 Warning: vegetation stratum could not be fit on page.
 It will not be plotted.
+Warning:
-Warning: water content could not be fit on page.
+## water content could not be fit on page.
 It will not be plotted.
-Warning: Weibull distribution
-## could not be fit on page.
+Warning: Weibull distribution could not be fit on page.
 It will not be plotted.
-Warning: wood ground tissue could not be fit on page.
+## Warning: wood ground tissue could not be fit on page.
 It will not be plotted.
 Warning: wood mechanics could not be fit on page.
 It will not be
 ## plotted.
-Warning: wood porosity could not be fit on page.
-It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)